 Wanamaker was a pioneer in retail marketing, too.
 He was the first to hire a full-time advertising copywriter and the first to print copyrighted store ads.
 He invented the White Sale (along with some lesser-known seasonal sales) to promote selected items at discount prices.
 Wanamaker was also firm in his belief that all of his advertising promises should be 100% true.
 He was a trailblazer with truth-in-advertising before it even had a name, and his honest approach to marketing earned him an enormous amount of public trust.

 Wanamaker was always looking for ways to engage and entice customers, and his inspiration to launch a White Sale on bedding and linens was based around the idea of starting the New Year by giving your home a clean, fresh start.
 Why was it named the White Sale?
 You might think it would be a clever tie-in to the winter snows of January, but the explanation for the name is actually simpler than that.
 At the time, bed linens and towels were only available in white for the most part – hence the name, the White Sale.
 Colors and prints became more popular in the mid-20th century, but the traditional name of the sale never changed.
-Now you know the rest of the story of how the Winter White Sale came to be an American (and later, global) shopping tradition!
+Now you know the rest of the story of how the White Sale came to be an American (and later, global) shopping tradition!

 We join the rest of the world in celebrating all the innovations in retail and customer experience that Wanamaker brought to the marketplace.
-More importantly though, we’re thankful for you, our loyal customers, and that’s why we’re pleased to announce this year’s launch of our own annual Winter White Sale Event!
+More importantly though, we’re thankful for you, our loyal customers, and that’s why we’re pleased to announce this year’s launch of our own annual White Sale Event!

 Wanamaker was right; there’s no way to start the New Year off better than by infusing your home with some fresh, soft, stylish bed linens and accessories.
 And the BEST place to get your bedding and home décor items is from Jennifer Adams!
-Enjoy discounts of up to 60% during our Winter White Sale Event, going on now through January 31.
+Enjoy discounts of up to 70% during our White Sale Event, going on now through January 31.